TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exr-deprovisioningincomplete-diag.md

 <properties
-pageTitle="ExpressRoute Circuit De-provisioning Incomplete" description="ExpressRoute Circuit De-provisioning Incomplete" infoBubbleText="Issues with your ExpressRoute were detected.
+pageTitle="ExpressRoute Circuit Deprovisioning Incomplete" description="ExpressRoute Circuit Deprovisioning Incomplete" infoBubbleText="Issues with your ExpressRoute were detected.
 See details on the right." service="microsoft.network" resource="ExpressRoute"